Biggles: "Adult" themes

 The early Biggles stories and novels, especially those set in First World War, were apparently written mainly for older adolescents.
 Death is a frequent theme, sometimes treated in quite a grim fashion.
 Other "adult themes" are also touched on: more than once Biggles sets out on a mission in a "red mist", inspired by the death of a comrade.
 The emotional strain of combat is also realistically described, as Biggles becomes a "highly-strung" fidgeting pale youth, lacking his usual sense of humour.
 In these stories, in particular, alcohol is mentioned occasionally and cigarettes are much in evidence.
 The early First World War books were reprinted in the 1950s, when the Biggles books had acquired a younger readership and were bowdlerised.
 In the short story The Balloonatics, as republished in Biggles of the Special Air Police, the prize for capturing a German observation balloon was altered from a case of Scotch whisky to a case of lemonade.
 The reprint also removes all references to drinking and swearing.

 Even the original editions contain no explicit sexual content and the traditional values of bravery, honesty and fair play are stressed.
-Romantic stories, which would have bored Johns' younger readers and embarrassed his older ones, are on the whole avoided, with the odd exception, such as in Biggles Looks Back, where he and Stalhein rescue Marie Janis (with whom Biggles was briefly in love in an earlier story) from her prison in Bohemia.
+Romantic stories, which would have bored Johns' younger readers and embarrassed his older ones, are on the whole avoided, with the odd exception, such as in Biggles Looks Back, where he and von Stalhein rescue Marie Janis (with whom Biggles was briefly in love in an earlier story) from her prison in Bohemia.